-There is an urgent need to educate people to adopt environment-friendly practices and reorient their activities in such a way that our development is harmonious with other life forms and is sustainable.
-There is an increasing consciousness of the fact that such conservation with sustainable use is possible only with the involvement and cooperation of local communities and individuals.
+- 3. There is an urgent need to educate people to adopt environment-friendly practices and reorient their activities in such a way that our development is harmonious with other life forms and is sustainable. - 4.
+There is an increasing consciousness of the fact that such conservation with sustainable use is possible only with the involvement and cooperation of local communities and individuals. - 6.
 For this, the development of institutional structures at local levels is necessary.
 The critical problem is not merely the conservation of species nor the habitat but the continuation of process of conservation.

-The Government of India along with 155 other nations have signed the Convention of Biodiversity at the Earth Summit held at Rio de Janeiro, Brazil in June 1992.
+The Government of India along with 155 other nations have signed the Convention of

+Biodiversity at the Earth Summit held at Rio de Janeiro, Brazil in June 1992.

 The world conservation strategy has suggested the following steps for biodiversity conservation:

-- (i) Efforts should be made to preserve the species that are endangered. - (ii) Prevention of extinction requires proper planning and management. - (iii) Varieties of food crops, forage plants, timber trees, livestock, animals and their wild relatives should be preserved;

-- (iv) Each country should identify habitats of wild relatives and ensure their protection. - (v) Habitats where species feed, breed, rest and nurse their young should be safeguarded and protected. - (vi) International trade in wild plants and animals be regulated.

-To protect, preserve and propagate the variety of species within natural boundaries, the Government of India passed the Wild Life (Protection) Act, 1972, under which national parks and sanctuaries were established and biosphere reserves declared.
-Details of these biosphere reserves are given in the book India: Physical Environment (NCERT, 2006).
+- (i) Efforts should be made to preserve the species that are endangered. - (ii) Prevention of extinction requires proper planning and management. - (iii) Varieties of food crops, forage plants, timber trees, livestock, animals and their wild relatives should be preserved; - (iv) Each country should identify habitats of wild relatives and ensure their protection. - (v) Habitats where species feed, breed, rest and nurse their young should be safeguarded and protected. - (vi) International trade in wild plants and animals be regulated. - vii To protect, preserve and propagate the variety of species within natural boundaries, the Government of India passed the Wild Life (Protection) Act, 1972, under which national parks and sanctuaries were established and biosphere reserves declared.

 There are some countries which are situated in the tropical region; they possess a large number of the world's species diversity.
 They are called mega diversity centres.

-There are 12 such countries, namely Mexico, Columbia, Ecuador, Peru, Brazil, Democratic Republic of Congo, Madagascar, China, India.
-Malaysia, Indonesia and Australia in which these centres are located.
-In order to concentrate resources on those areas that are most vulnerable, the International Union for the Conservation of Nature and Natural Resources (IUCN) has identified certain areas as biodiversity hotspots (Figure 14.1).
-Hotspots are defined according to their vegetation.
+There are 12 such countries, namely

+1. Mexico, 2.Columbia, 3.
+Ecuador, 4.
+Peru, 5.
+Brazil, 6.Democratic Republic of Congo,

+7.Madagascar, 8.
+China, 9.
+India, 10.Malaysia, 11.
+Indonesia 12.
+Australia in which these centers are located.

+The International Union for the Conservation of Nature and Natural Resources (IUCN) has identified certain areas as biodiversity hotspots Hotspots are defined according to their vegetation.
 Plants are important because these determine the primary productivity of an ecosystem.
 Most, but not all, of the hotspots rely on species-rich ecosystems for food, firewood, cropland, and income from timber.
-In Madagascar, for example, about 85 per cent of the plants and animals are found nowhere else in the world.
-Other hotspots in wealthy countries are facing different types of pressures.
-The islands of Hawaii have many unique plants and animals that are threatened by introduced species and land development.
+In Madagascar, for example, about 85 per cent of the plants and animals are found nowhere else in the world, Other hotspots in wealthy countries are facing different types of pressures.
+The islands of Hawaii have many unique plants and animals that are threatened by introduced species and land development